csvance/ReactantServer.jl/README.md

 ## Quick start

-Serve a directory of model bundles from one container (scales to all visible GPUs):
+The image is built locally (it is not published to a registry), so build it once and then serve a directory of model bundles from the container (it scales to all visible GPUs):

 ```
+git submodule update --init --recursive   # fetch the vendored lib/ forks the build needs
+make image                                 # build reactantserver:latest (or: docker compose build)

 docker run --gpus all --ipc=host -p 8001:8001 -p 8002:8002 \
   -v /path/to/bundles:/var/lib/reactantserver/models:ro reactantserver
 ```

+The build is large and the first server startup is slow, since every model compiles before the gRPC plane accepts traffic.
+See [Docker Deployment](docs/src/manual/docker.md) for the `docker compose` workflow and configuration.

 Or from pure Julia: